 Around the time I began working with life coaches and practicing meditation, a cruel voice jumped out from the noise in my mind.

 When I paid attention, I realized it was a nearly constant nattering, like a mosquito in my ear.

-Even when I think I'm doing my best, she says, "It's not good enough!"
+Even when I thought I was doing my best, she'd say, "It's not good enough!"

-Even when I'm giving it my all, she tells me "You can give more!"
+Even when I was giving it my all, she'd tell me "You can give more!"

 She's really a drag, to say the least.

 I don't remember the exact moment I realized how crappy and consistent this voice was, but it was like discovering a loved one was cheating on me.

 How could my mind do this to me?

 How much had I missed out on because of her?

 As an organizer and mindset coach, I have the wonderful opportunity to learn about the inner workings of peoples' homes and minds.
 Since learning about my own cruel inner voice, everyone I've talked to about it has confessed to having a version of this as well.